aws-cloudformation/cfn-lint/docs/rules.md

 # Rules

 ### Errors
 Errors will start with the letter `E`.
-Errors should result in a hard failure of the template being run.
+Errors will result in a hard failure for the template being validated.

 ### Warnings
 Warnings start with the letter `W`.
 Warnings alert you when the template doesnt follow best practices but should still function.  *Example: If you use a parameter for a RDS master password you should have the parameter property NoEcho set to true.*